-One noteworthy example of ODEC environmental stewardship is our Clover Power Station, operated by Dominion Virginia Power since it went online in 1995.
+One noteworthy example of ODEC environmental stewardship is our Clover Power Station, operated by Dominion Energy since it went online in 1995.
 Of the $1.2 billion in construction costs for this station, nearly one-third went to advanced pollution controls for its two pulverized-coal units generating 866 megawatts, which decreases dependence on older, less energy-efficient plants.

 In addition, Clover’s wastewater treatment systems recycle water for reuse.
 The station’s cooling towers use the same technology, which result in much less water being withdrawn from the Roanoke River.
 Its $10 million water reservoir holds 350 million gallons, or a 34-day supply, protecting the Roanoke River when it’s low.

-To offset the impact of the plant’s construction, ODEC and Dominion Virginia Power, worked together to create 36 acres of forested and wetland habitat, convert 16 acres of previous farmland into a wetlands mitigation bank, establish 160-acres of waterfowl habitat and donate 82.5 acres to the Staunton River Battlefield State Park.
+To offset the impact of the plant’s construction, ODEC and Dominion Energy, worked together to create 36 acres of forested and wetland habitat, convert 16 acres of previous farmland into a wetlands mitigation bank, establish 160-acres of waterfowl habitat and donate 82.5 acres to the Staunton River Battlefield State Park.

 Demonstrating ongoing support for the development of renewable facilities, ODEC has entered into several long-term projects converting wind and landfill gas into energy totaling over 270 megawatts of capacity.

 All of our member-owners currently offer some type of renewable power or credits to consumers who wish to support the growth of renewable power sources: